timosarkka/timosarkka/README.md

 ---

-### Featured Projects
+### Featured Personal Projects

-Some of my recent personal projects:
+Some things I've built on my free time:

 * <a href="https://github.com/timosarkka/helsinki-air-quality" target="_blank">Building an ETL Pipeline for Helsinki Air Quality Data</a> (Python, SQL, Snowflake, dbt, Airflow)
 * <a href="https://github.com/timosarkka/data-eng-skills" target="_blank">Data Engineering in 2024: Which Skills Will Land You the Job?</a> (Python, SQL, Azure VM & Storage, PostgreSQL)